 Ostriches aren’t native to Curacao, but at the Ostrich Farm, you will find a variety of different birds.
 The farm offers daily safaris throughout the grounds, to view the ostriches.
 The journey around the farm is quite quick, but stops and allows you to feed the incredible birds.
 The Ostrich farm is also home to a large cafe, a few other animals and lots of birds.

-Klein Curacao, translates into Small Curacao and can be found about 25 kilometres off the coast of Curacao.
+Klein Curacao, translates into Little Curacao and can be found about 25 kilometres off the coast of Curacao.
 The island is uninhabited and is a proper island getaway, with white sand and turquoise water.
 To reach Klein Curacao you will need to either charter a boat or join a tour group.
 This island is truly is a small, untouched piece of paradise.
 Klein Curacao is a great spot for a day trip.

 Christoffel National Park